Closure Expressions #

 func someFunctionWithEscapingClosure(completionHandler: @escaping () -> Void) {

-// Closure is stored in an external array and executed later -> Escaping
+// The closure is stored in an external array and executed later -> Escaping

 completionHandlers.append(completionHandler)